techeclecticdesign/mspi_gristwidgets/doc/setup/GettingStarted.md

 original data that you imported.
 You will need to create a new column, based on its name in the `TableLayout.md` document, and fill in the expected values.

+### 5. Create a settings table

+- Inside of Grist create a new table named Settings.
+Give it two columns, one called new_worker_wage the other called pie_wage.
+Fill in the first row with the current values for those wages.

 ## Creating Custom Widgets

 A custom widget needs to be defined for each of the main pages that are a part of the MSPI Custom